A place to belong

 A beacon of hope

 We’re in a season of replanting.
 What do we mean?
-God is calling us to relocate and reposition our church to better serve all the people in a fast-growing town and its region, in a season when God is moving in our nation.
-He’s calling us to keep this vision big and, with God, we can surely do it!
+In a season when God is moving in our nation, he has led us to relocate and reposition our church to better serve all the people in a fast-growing town and its region.

 WE OFFER HOPE as we see God transform lives, heal brokenness and bring justice.